Old Party Needs New Fresh Leadership

 Advice to GOP

-When Romney advocate that the republican party find someone new to steer its political aspiration for the presidential office I am certain he did not mean to support Donald Trump.
-Look at the things he says about the man!
+When Romney advocated that the Republican party find someone new to steer its political aspiration for the presidential office I am certain he did not mean to support Donald Trump.
+Look at the things he said about the man!